Rogomi/Traxion-ProjectLego-TechDoc/web-backend.md

 - **projectResolver.js** - Handles the connection to projects related data.
     ##### Data/Methods
     - `projects` - handles the retrieval of all projects
+    - `setDefaultBookingLimit` - process the setting of default booking limit
+    - `addEditBookingLimit` - process the adding and updating the booking limit of a project
+    - `deleteBookingLimit` - process the deleting of booking limit of a certain project
+    - `getBookingLimits` - handles the retrieval of list of projects with their corresponding limit

 - **referenceStatusResolver.js** - Handles the connection to reference status related data.
     ##### Data/Methods